MatthewCash/forza-serial/README.md

 A current limitation in the Forza Data Out feature prevents retrieving the car's redline RPM programmatically, instead it must be provided in an environment variable.

-Uses the [forza.js](https://github.com/MatthewCash/forza.js) library to retrieve the data
+Uses [forza.js](https://github.com/MatthewCash/forza.js) library to retrieve in-game telemetry

 ## Installation